PuckyEU/Assistant-OpenOnComputer/README.md

 # Hey Google, Open ...
 On My Computer
+> [!NOTE]
-<blockquote>Note that this guide is still in development and might not have all the steps necessary.</blockquote>
+> This guide is still in development and might not contain all the steps necessary to achieve complete functionality.

 Guide on how to set up a Google Assistant command to open an application on your computer.